Who We Are

 Hi, I’m Karin MacDonald and I am the President of the Adoptive, Kinship and Fostering Families Association.
 My husband Brendan and I have a gorgeous nine-year-old son, who we brought home from the Philippines in 2013.
 We are now officially waiting to bring home a little brother.
 I have been on the committee since 2014, and I am very excited about helping with the role that the AKFFA plays in supporting families in the adoption and permanent care community in Canberra and region.

 Whether you are just starting to look into forming a family through long term fostering, permanent care or adoption; you are waiting to be matched; or you have formed your family, I hope that this website can help to support you.
 I would encourage you to join the Adoptive, Kinship and Fostering Families Association as we understand this process and the issues you will face in a way that others don’t.
 We are here to support you!

 Hey there, I am Kylie Cutting.
-I am the President of the Adoptive Families Association (AFA) in the ACT.
+I am the Secretary of the Adoptive, Kinship and Fostering Families Association (AKFFA) in the ACT.
 My husband, Anthony and I made the decision to become foster parents in 2012.
 We have provided crisis care, respite care and now are concurrent parents to four beautiful children – 14, 6, 4 and 3-year-old.
 We are passionate about kinship, foster, permanency and adoption.

 The decision to foster wasn’t difficult for Anthony and I. We began our training and armed with our dream and passion began our exciting journey towards making a direct and immediate impact on our community.
 But as any good parent knows, no amount of training can really prepare you for the challenges of parenting children.